gavmac33/ChoreBot/README.md

 Sends a quick chores blast, kindly reminding suite members of their chores duties.

 #### harasser:
 Sends a message to everyone who has not marked their chores as COMPLETE yet, asking them whether they have completed their chores yet.
-Their response is handled by `responder`.
+Their response is handled by `respond_sms`.
 Users who have completed their chores are not harassed.

+#### reset_completed_chores:
+Resets chore flags to "incomplete".

+#### respond_sms:
+Responds to all user messages.
+User may choose one of several options:
+`Option`: view all options
+`Micromanage`: view everyone's chores and whether they have been completed `Status`: view your own chore, and whether it has been marked complete respond_sms also handles user input about whether they have completed their chore (in response to `harasser`'s questioning)